mmfausnaugh/tica/README.md

   pip3 install -e .
   ```

-You can instead add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your `PATH`.
+Instead, You can  add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your `PATH`.

-2D bias and flat field calibration models are distributed via an application called [DVC](htpps://www.dvc.org).
+2D bias and flat field calibration models are distributed via an application called [DVC](htpps://www.dvc.org) (Data Version Control).
 To retrieve the model, install DVC on your system, and use

 ```
 cd calibration_models